Prehistoric North Africa: Maghreb

-The Maghreb transferred from the Mesolithic stage to the Neolothic stage between the 6th millennium BCE and 5th millennium BCE, then entered an intermediary period between Neolithic, Chalcolithic and the Bronze Age probably in the 2nd millennium BCE, although they never truly transferred into either the Chalcolithic Age or the Bronze Age, remaining in between them and the Neolithic Age.
+The Maghreb transferred from the Mesolithic stage to the Neolithic stage between the 6th millennium BCE and 5th millennium BC, then entered an intermediary period between Neolithic, Chalcolithic and the Bronze Age probably in the 2nd millennium BC, although they never truly transferred into either the Chalcolithic Age or the Bronze Age, remaining in between them and the Neolithic Age.

 Iron Age

 Egypt

 The Iron Age in Egypt corresponds to the Third Intermediate Period of Egypt.
 Iron metal is singularly scarce in collections of Egyptian antiquities.
-Bronze remained the primary material there until the conquest by Neo-Assyrian Empire in 671 BCE.
+Bronze remained the primary material there until the conquest by Neo-Assyrian Empire in 671 BC.
 The explanation of this would seem to be that the relics are in most cases the paraphernalia of tombs, the funeral vessels and vases, and iron being considered an impure metal by the ancient Egyptians it was never used in their manufacture of these or for any religious purposes.
 It was attributed to Seth, the spirit of evil who according to Egyptian tradition governed the central deserts of Africa.
-In the Black Pyramid of Abusir, dating before 2000 BCE, Gaston Maspero found some pieces of iron.
+In the Black Pyramid of Abusir, dating before 2000 BC, Gaston Maspero found some pieces of iron.
 In the funeral text of Pepi I, the metal is mentioned.
 A sword bearing the name of pharaoh Merneptah as well as a battle axe with an iron blade and gold-decorated bronze shaft were both found in the excavation of Ugarit.
-A dagger with an iron blade found in Tutankhamun's tomb, 13th century BCE, was recently examined and found to be of meteoric origin.
+A dagger with an iron blade found in Tutankhamun's tomb, 13th century BC, was recently examined and found to be of meteoric origin.